 Similar to TikTok, Instagram Reels allows its users to create 15-second videos using popular songs.
 Also like TikTok, Instagram hopes for Reels to become a place where users can partake in fun challenges and trends.

-As Instagram Vice President of Product Vishal Shah told TechCrunch earlier this month, 45% of Instagram videos are 15 seconds or less, making Reels a great feature to help showcase the videos users don't want to post on their stories or feed.
+As Instagram Vice President of Product Vishal Shah told TechCrunch earlier this month, 45% of Instagram videos are 15 seconds or less, making Reels a great feature to help showcase the videos users don't want to post on their stories or feed — though they have the option to post the videos there, if they want.
 With the ability to film, add filters, include music, and share that film in a separate space specifically for videos, Reels will provide an extra layer to users' Instagram experience.
-And though the feature hasn't made its way to the U.S. yet, it could be a welcomed replacement should TikTok get banned.
+And though the feature has just been released, it could eventually be a welcomed replacement should TikTok get banned.

 You don't have to worry about copyright issues using the music available on Reels because Instagram has partnered with big-name labels in the industry to make the music accessible with its users.